Precious Metals Weekly Report: Motilal Oswal

 Outlook

-This week economic docket has few important ‘look outs’, inflation data and preliminary Manufacturing and Services pmi numbers expected from major economies.
+This week there are a few important economic data points expected from U.S which could trigger volatility in precious metal.
+Core durable goods, Core PCE index and Q2 GDP is scheduled on the calendar this week; any data if reported better than the expectations could put pressure on gold prices.
 Looking ahead, gold traders will continue to monitor “the possible emergence of a ‘second wave’ of the virus across Europe and Asia.
-Traders will also watch how talks of economic stimulus unfold.
-With that investors will also continue to keep an eye on the US-China trade relationship and other uncertainties hovering in the market.
+Traders will also watch how the talk of economic stimulus unfolds in the US.
+Investors will also continue to keep an eye on the US-China trade relationship and other uncertainties hovering in the market.

 For all commodities report, click here